Jose Dalman

 Jose Dalman, officially the Municipality of Jose Dalman (Lungsod sa Jose Dalman; Subanen: Benwa Jose Dalman; Chavacano: Municipalidad de Jose Dalman; Bayan ng Jose Dalman), is a municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 28,881 people.
+According to the 2024 census, it has a population of 27,951 people.

 History

 Jose Dalman, formerly known as Ponot, was originally part of the municipality of Manukan.

 The municipality was established by virtue of Batas Pambansa (BP) Blg.
 15 approved on January 3, 1979, upon separation of seven barangays in southwestern part of Manukan, with Barangay Ponot the seat of government.
 A plebiscite was held on April 3.

 It was renamed by virtue of BP Blg.
 381 enacted on April 8, 1983, through the effort of former Assemblyman Guardson Lood.

-It is named after Jose C. Dalman, one of the former students of the national hero Jose Rizal during his exile in Dapitan.
+It is named after Jose Cabilin Dalman, one of the former students of the national hero Jose Rizal during his exile in Dapitan and mayor of this town's mother municipality of Katipunan.